jedrichards/node-deployment/README.md

 	git ALL = (root) NOPASSWD: /bin/sh /var/node/node-deploy

-This isn't as big a security concern as it might seem because we're only giving the `git` user password-less `sudo` rights to this one particular script, which itself will only be editable and viewable by `root`.
+(I think) this isn't as big a security concern as one might think since we're only giving the `git` user password-less `sudo` rights to this one particular script, which itself will only be editable and viewable by `root`.

 We're not quite done with `/etc/sudoers` though, we need to stop `sudo` stripping out our `APP_NAME` environment variable.
 Add the following at the top just above the `Defaults env_reset` line: